A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 When we predict the crystal and molecular atomic energies $\bec$ and $\bem$, we obtain RMSEs of \ecrmse \unitz{} and \emrmse \unitz{}, respectively, which are acceptably small compared to the intrinsic variance of the baselined\footnote{To improve the regressions of crystal and molecular energies, we subtract a \textit{baseline} determined by linear regression of the atomic composition on the total energies.} target energies of the test set, which have standard deviations of \ecstd \unitz{} and \emstd \unitz{}, respectively.
 However, the intrinsic variance of the lattice energies is smaller (\ehstd \unitz{}); therefore, the resulting RMSE of \rcmrmse \unitz{} from \eqref{eq:bysum} is very unsatisfactory and suggests that the errors in the independent regressions generally overlap with the lattice energy contributions.

-With the reduced variance of the target (lattice energy), it thus makes sense to construct the regression model directly on our target.
-Building a regression on $\bxcg$, while conceptually nonsensical (the descriptors of the molecules contain no information on the intermolecular interactions), yields an RMSE of \rhmrmse \unitz{}.
-The similarity of this result to that obtained by \eqref{eq:yw} underscores the poor performance of combining the separate, independent regressions.
-Regressing on $\bxcc$ improves the regression substantially, achieving an RMSE of \rhcrmse \unitz{}.
+\paragraph*{Building a model directly on $\byc$} With the reduced variance of the target (lattice energy), it thus makes sense to construct the regression model directly on our target.
+Building a regression on the gas-phase descriptors $\bxcg$, while conceptually nonsensical (the descriptors of the molecules contain no information on the intermolecular interactions), yields an RMSE of \rhmrmse \unitz{}.
+Regressing on the solid-phase descriptors $\bxcc$ improves the regression substantially, achieving an RMSE of \rhcrmse \unitz{}.

 Yet, conceptually, neither of these two representations ($\bxcc$ and $\bxcg$) contain the full set of relevant information -- the molecular descriptor $\bxcg$ is missing information on intermolecular interactions, and the crystal descriptor $\bxcc$ is unaware of the conformational changes that the molecules undergo upon crystallization.
 The necessity of this missing information is confirmed when we regress on concatenated descriptors $\lbrace\bxcc, \bxcg\rbrace$ and our RMSE drops to \rhcmrmse \unitz{}.